ShaikMehraj/Data_preprocess/README.md

 This score can be used to select the n_features features with the highest values for the test chi-squared statistic from X, which must contain only non-negative integer feature values such as booleans or frequencies (e.g., term counts in document classification), relative to the classes.

 # PCA
+Principal component analysis is a common feature extraction method that combines and transforms a dataset’s original features to produce new features, called principal components.
+PCA is very effective for visualizing and exploring high-dimensional datasets, or data with many features, as it can easily identify trends, patterns, or outliers.PCA is a dimension reduction technique like linear discriminant analysis.
+In contrast to LDA, PCA is not limited to supervised learning tasks.
+For unsupervised learning tasks, this means PCA can reduce dimensions without having to consider class labels or categories.
+PCA is also closely related to factor analysis.
+They both reduce the number of dimensions or variables in a dataset while minimizing information loss.